Black hole starship: Black holes from light

+Engineering criticism

 It is not clear that a starship powered by Hawking radiation can be made feasible within the laws of known physics.
 In the standard black hole thermodynamic model, the average energy of emitted quanta increases as size decreases, and extremely small black holes emit the majority of their energy in particles other than photons.
 In the Journal of the British Interplanetary Society, Jeffrey S. Lee of Icarus Interstellar states a typical quantum of radiation from a one-attometer black hole would be too energetic to be reflected.
 Lee further argues absorption (for example, by pair production from emitted gamma rays) may also be infeasible: A titanium "Dyson cap", optimized at 1 cm thickness and a radius around 33 km (to avoid melting), would absorb almost half the incident energy, but the maximum spaceship velocity over the black hole lifetime would be less than 0.0001c (about 30 km/s), according to Lee's calculations.

 Govind Menon of Troy University suggests exploring the use of a rotating (Kerr–Newmann) black hole instead: "With non-rotating black holes, this is a very difficult thing...we typically look for energy almost exclusively from rotating black holes.
 Schwarzschild black holes do not radiate in an astrophysical, gamma ray burst point of view.
 It is not clear if Hawking radiation alone can power starships."